otrv4/otrv4/architecture-decisions/003-user-profile.md

 If more than one valid user profile is available from the server, the one with the latest expiry will take priority.

-The signature should be generated using the Cramer-Shoup secret value `z` and corresponding public value with Mike Hamburg's Ed448 signature algorithm as detailed in his [paper] (https://mikehamburg.com/papers/goldilocks/goldilocks.pdf).
+The signature should be generated using the Cramer-Shoup secret value `z` and the corresponding public value with Mike Hamburg's Ed448 signature algorithm as detailed in his [paper] (https://mikehamburg.com/papers/goldilocks/goldilocks.pdf).

-We chose this because we are using the Ed448 curve in the rest of OTRv4, and there are at least two implementations available for different platforms.
+We chose this curve because we are using the Ed448 in the rest of OTRv4, and there are at least two implementations available for different platforms.

 ### Consequences

-As OTRv4 upgrades are not to fix any known security issue on OTRv3, it is acceptable for users to chat using version 3, but is preferable to use 4 if both support it.
+As OTRv4 upgrades do not fix any known security issue on OTRv3, it is acceptable for users to chat using version 3, but is preferable to use 4 if both support it.